pwstegman/bci.js/docs/api.md

 <a name="module_bcijs.confusionMatrix"></a>

 ### bcijs.confusionMatrix(predictedClasses, actualClasses) ⇒ <code>Array.&lt;Array.&lt;number&gt;&gt;</code>
 Generate a confusion matrix C where rows are actual classes and columns are predicted classes.
 C = [  [true negative, false positive],  [false negative, true positive]].
-If two classes are passes, class 0 represents the negative case, and class 1 represents the positive case.
+If two classes are passed, class 0 represents the negative case, and class 1 represents the positive case.
 If more than two classes are passed, an NxN confusion matrix is returned where N is the number of classes.

 **Kind**: static method of [<code>bcijs</code>](#module_bcijs)
 **Returns**: <code>Array.&lt;Array.&lt;number&gt;&gt;</code> - The confusion matrix